Top 10 UK Universities in Business and Economics 2020

 UCL School of Management offers undergraduate, postgraduate and executive programs in management, entrepreneurship, information management for business, management science and business analytics.

-The University of Manchester is the 57th best university in the world according to the THE World University Rankings.
-The university has a rich academic heritage, with 25 Nobel laureates among their current and former staff and students.
+The University of Manchester is the 55th best university in the world according to the THE World University Rankings 2020.
+This leading international university has a rich academic heritage, with 25 Nobel laureates among their current and former staff and students.
+It’s the largest single-site university in the UK with the biggest student community.

 Its business school, Alliance Manchester Business School, was one of the UK’s first two business schools.
 It offers world-class research and industry-focused education at all levels - from undergraduate to CEO.

-The University of Edinburgh Business School offers undergraduate, postgraduate, and executive education programs in business and management and provides a platform for research, discussion and debate on a wide range of business issues.
+The University of Edinburgh Business School offers undergraduate, postgraduate, and executive education programs in business and management.
+It also provides a platform for research, discussion and debate on a wide range of business issues.

-The University of Sussex is placed 161st in the world, in the THE World University Rankings 2019.
+The University of Sussex has substantially improved its world ranking position, jumping from its previous position of 161st to be 146th in the world this year.
 Sussex was the first of the new wave of UK universities founded in the 1960s, receiving its Royal Charter in 1961.
+The University is located on the outskirts of Brighton, within easy reach of London and major international airports at Gatwick and Heathrow.

 The University of Sussex Business School is housed in the Jubilee Building - the newest academic building at Sussex.
 Their work draws on management, economics, science, technology and innovation studies, to make an impact on the future of people and institutions.